projectcalico/calico/master/networking/workloads-outside-cluster.md

 #### NAT traffic only to specific IP address ranges

-You can create additional IPPools that are not used for IP address management to prevent NAT to certain CIDR blocks.
+You can create additional IPPools that are not used for IP address management that prevent NAT to certain CIDR blocks.
 This can be useful if you want nodes to NAT traffic to the internet, but not to IPs in certain internal ranges.
 For example, if you did not want to NAT traffic from pods to 10.0.0.0/8, you could create the following pool.
 You must ensure that the network between the cluster and 10.0.0.0/8 can route pod IPs.

 ```
   apiVersion: v1